kubesphere/notification-manager/README.md

 ## Update

-There has a very big change since v1.0.0, all config crds are aggregated into a crd named `Config`, and all receiver crds are aggregated into a crd named `Receiver`, and the crds now is the cluster scope crd.
-All the changes are as follows
+There are some breaking changes in v1.0.0 :

 - All config crds are aggregated into a crd named `Config`.
 - All receivers crds are aggregated into a crd named `Receiver`.
-- Now the `Config`, `Receiver`, and `NotificationManager` are cluster scope crd.
+- Now the `Config`, `Receiver`, and `NotificationManager` are cluster scoped crd.
-- The `NotificationManager` crd add a properties named `defaultSecretNamespace` which defines the default namespace to which notification manager secrets belong.
+- The `NotificationManager` crd add a property named `defaultSecretNamespace` which defines the default namespace to which notification manager secrets belong.
 - Now the namespace of the secret can be specified in `SecretKeySelector` like this.
-  If the `namespace` of `SecretKeySelector` has be set, notification manager will get the secret in this namespace, else, notification manager will get the secret in the `defaultSecretNamespace`, if the `defaultSecretNamespace` does not set, notification manager will get the secret in the namespace which the `notification manager operator` be in.
+  If the `namespace` of `SecretKeySelector` has be set, notification manager will get the secret in this namespace, else, notification manager will get the secret in the `defaultSecretNamespace`, if the `defaultSecretNamespace` does not set, will get the secret from the namespace of notification manager operator.

 ```yaml
     kind: Config